onlinedevschool/guides/source/build-a-vending-machine.md

 => I haz I am some argument to pass like wind!
 ```

-TIP: => is a character meaning Ruby returned from the previous command you gave it and the value is displayed after that => thingy
+INFO: => is a character meaning Ruby returned from the previous command you gave it and the value is displayed after that => thingy
 ```

 ## Back to that ```Hash``` business

 ```@items``` needs to be some kind of valid list of items the ```VendingMachine``` should vend.
 Let's create the *data store* using a Hash.
 Hashes have to have a unique key and so we are using keys that could be found on a number pad.

 ```ruby
 items = {